jamesshore/simplebuild-jshint/README.md

 ## Examples

-This library is designed to easily integrate with any task runner:
+This library is designed to be easy to integrate with any task automation tool:

 ### Grunt